A5hisa/Python_Game/README.md

 # Python_Game
-This is game create by python.
+This is games create by python.